-This new study investigated the effects of 3,3'-diindolylmethane (DIM) on mammary cancer metastasis in mice.
-DIM is a metabolic product of indole-3-carbinol (I3C), which is found in cruciferous (or brassica) vegetables.
-In a mouse model designed to evaluate lung metastases, mammary carcinoma cells were injected into female mice who were then administered 0 to 10 mg DIM/(kg body weight) orally each day for 13 days.
+A new study has investigated the effects of 3,3'-diindolylmethane (DIM) on mammary cancer metastasis in a mouse model of breast cancer.
+DIM is a metabolic product of indole-3-carbinol (I3C), which is found in cruciferous vegetables.
+Mammary carcinoma cells were injected into female mice who were then administered DIM daily.

 DIM consumption was found to cause a marked reduction in the number of lung metastasis nodules.
 This reduction was accompanied by reduced levels of compounds associated with metastasis.
 The authors conclude that DIM has potential as an antimetastatic agent for the treatment of breast cancer.